diqobao/dataPpl4da/README.md

 ## Built with
 - jdk 9
+- kafka
 - scala 2.11.12

 ## Path
 - Input Streaming data
 - Use Kafka
 - Use Spark Streaming to process data
+- Use ElasticSearch for history data queries and visualization